philw1981/Milestone-Project-1-for-Code-institute/README.md

 ## Carousel

--This was took from the bootstrap 4 libraries.
+- This was took from the bootstrap 4 libraries.
 It is directly beneath the about section so it can showcase the three key areas the photographer works in and has a link to the relevant gallery so the user can look at a wider range of the photographers works.

 ## Weddings

--This section was put in first of the three main services as it would be the main service provided by the photographer and also one of the top services user search for.
+- This section was put in first of the three main services as it would be the main service provided by the photographer and also one of the top services user search for.

 ## Commercial